aenergi/.github/profile/README.md

-# Hi and welcome to Å Energi @ GitHub!
+# Hi, welcome to Å Energi @ GitHub!

 It's a pleasure to have you join our organisation on GitHub.
 We have a few important things you should check out before you continue, to ensure that we all work well together.